HoloLabInc/ProjectSpirare-for-Unity/unity/Spirare-Cesium-Dev/README.md

 # Spirare-Cesium-Dev
-This is a project for the development of `HoloLab Spirare Cesium` package.
+This is a project for the development of `Spirare Cesium` package.

 ## Project Setup
 Select **Cesium** > **Cesium** in Unity Editor.